PostHog/posthog.com/contents/docs/user-guides/sso.md

 showTitle: true
 ---

-If you want to make it really easy for your users to log in, or have some compliance requirements around user access / provisioning you can add one-click login with single sign-on (SSO).
+If you want to make it really easy for your users to log in, or have some compliance requirements around user access/provisioning you can add one-click login with single sign-on (SSO).
 In addition to supporting log in with third-party providers, we also allow automatic provision of users.
 This means that your team members can create their account self-serve (see below).

 <table>
     <thead>